graphbookai/graphbook/docs/concepts.rst

     Completed load items will be delivered to ``on_item_batch(results: List[any], items: List[any], notes: List[Note])`` where results, items, and notes are in order; i.e. ``results[i]`` corresponds to input ``items[i]`` and belonging to note ``notes[i]``.
     The size of the results, items, and notes lists will be equal to the batch size (or less if the batch size is not met).
     Completed dumped items will not be delivered to any lifecycle method.
-    However, the BatchStep will still search for completed dumped items and keep track of which Note they belong to.
+    However, the BatchStep will still search for completed dumped items and keep track of which note they belong to.
-    If all dumped items from a Note are completed, then the Note is considered finished and can be delivered to the next Step for processing.
+    If all dumped items from a note are completed, then the note is considered finished and can be delivered to the next Step for processing.
-    We do this because if a following Step depends on the saving of a particular item from that Note, then that Step will execute too soon.
+    We do this because if a following Step depends on the saving of a particular item from that note, then that step will execute too soon.

 Worker Performance Visualization
 =================================================